schollii/pypubsub/docs/usage/types_of_errors.rst

     - :py:class:`pub.MessageDataSpecError`
     - :py:class:`pub.UnrecognizedSourceFormatError`

-For basic Pypubsub usage, the most common ones are ``ListenerMismatchError`` and the ``Sender...`` exceptions.
-All others are relevant to usage of more advanced Pypubsub features such as topic tree specification, listener exception trapping, and Pypubsub notification trapping.
+For basic PyPubSub usage, the most common ones are ``ListenerMismatchError`` and the ``Sender...`` exceptions.
+All others are relevant to usage of more advanced PyPubSub features such as topic tree specification, listener exception trapping, and PyPubSub notification trapping.

 Listener Mismatch Errors